johnjameswhitman/hackduke2023backend/docs/lab/04_api_endpoints.md

     ```

 2. Next, update the [cache key][weather_services_cache_key] we use to ensure the
-   API caches repeated calls to the NWS API:
+   API caches repeated calls to the National Weather Service API:

     ```python
     ALERTS_CACHE_KEY_TEMPLATE: str = f"{__name__}.alerts.{{area}}.{{severity}}.{{limit}}"
     ```

-3. Finally, update the call to [fetch and cache][weather_services_fetch] the NWS
+3. Finally, update the call to [fetch and cache][weather_services_fetch] the National Weather Service
    data:

     ```python